JohannesJJ91/JohannesJJ91.github.io/_posts/2022-5-7-How to find a start-up job.md

 ---
 layout: post
-title: How to find a start-up job!
+title: How to find a start-up job
 ---

 Smart people join bad start-ups all the time.
 Competent people work for a stressed-out founder in a start-up without real growth for a few years.
 Eventually they get frustrated and leave, and often go on to have very successful careers in other companies.
 I have done this myself.
 How could competent people get it so wrong?
 It happens because many instincts we have about finding a job come from a world before start-ups.
 At best, these instincts do not apply to a start-up job search.
 At worst, they hinder it.